 Good news is that there is a way to check your application against the National Vulnerability Database automatically.
 There is an OWASP project Dependency Check, which provides a set of tools just for that.
 Such as - Maven plugin, Jenkins plugin, SonarQube plugin and more.

+Dependency check provides integration with several common build tools - Maven Plugin, Gradle plugin or Ant task.
+Alternatively, there is also Command Line Tool.
 Common usage scenario would be introducing Maven Dependency Check plugin as a part of your maven build:

 <build> <plugins> <plugin> <groupId>org.owasp</groupId> <artifactId>dependency-check-maven</artifactId> <version>1.4.5</version> <executions> <execution> <goals> <goal>check</goal> </goals> </execution> </executions> </plugin> </plugins> </build>

 Then you can add configuration for the build to fail when the project contains a vulnerability of a certain severity or higher.
-This uses CVSS -Common Vulnerability Scoring System.
+This uses CVSS - Common Vulnerability Scoring System.

 <configuration> <failBuildOnCVSS>6</failBuildOnCVSS> </configuration>